masa-finance/docs/docs/masa-protocol/protocol-docker-setup.md

 :::

 ## Masa Protocol Configuration

-You can now configure your node to start scraping data as a worker, to fetch data from the network or to start participating in the network as a validator.
+You can now configure your node to start scraping data as a miner, to fetch data from the network or to start participating in the network as a validator.

 ### Configure your node

 #### Stake your node

 :::info

 The Masa Protocol currently supports staking on **Sepolia only**.